gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

     - **`homepage/`**: Components related to the main homepage.
         - `components/` (contains `hero-header/`, `hero-content/`, etc.)
 - **`/src/components/`**:
-    - `ui/`: Reusable ShadCN UI components.
+    *   `ui/`: Reusable ShadCN UI components.
-    - `icons/`: Custom SVG icon components.
+    *   `icons/`: Custom SVG icon components.
 - **`/src/providers/`**: Global React context providers.
-    - `auth-session-provider.tsx`
+    *   `auth-session-provider.tsx`
-    - `theme-provider.tsx`
+    *   `theme-provider.tsx`
-    - `query-client-provider.tsx`
+    *   `query-client-provider.tsx`
 - **`/src/lib/`**:
-    - `supabase/`: Supabase client initialization (`client.ts` for browser, `server.ts` for server-side).
+    *   `supabase/`: Supabase client initialization (`client.ts` for browser, `server.ts` for server-side).
-    - `utils.ts`: General utility functions.
+    *   `utils.ts`: General utility functions.
 - **`/src/hooks/`**:
-    - General-purpose custom React Hooks (e.g., `useToast`, `useIsMobile`).
+    *   General-purpose custom React Hooks (e.g., `useToast`, `useIsMobile`).
 - **`/src/stores/`**:
-    - `auth.store.ts`: Zustand store, now for minimal, non-auth related global client-side state.
+    *   `auth.store.ts`: Zustand store, now for minimal, non-auth related global client-side state.
 - **`/src/styles/`**:
-    - `globals.css`: Global styles and Tailwind CSS theme.
+    *   `globals.css`: Global styles and Tailwind CSS theme.
 - **`/src/middleware.ts`**:
-    - Next.js middleware entry point.
+    *   Next.js middleware entry point.

+## V. Separation of Concerns: Auth vs. User Profile

+A key architectural decision in this project is the separation of `src/features/auth` and `src/features/user-profile`.
+This is not duplication but a deliberate separation for clarity and scalability:

+*   **`src/features/auth/`** handles the *mechanisms* of authentication:
+    *   Processes like sign-up, sign-in, sign-out, password reset.
+    *   Manages session state via `AuthSessionProvider` (React Context for raw Supabase session).
+    *   Provides the primary `useAuth` hook which *aggregates* session state and profile state for easy UI consumption.
+    *   Contains Server Actions, services, and Zod schemas directly related to these authentication *processes*.

+*   **`src/features/user-profile/`** manages application-specific *user data*:
+    *   This concerns data typically stored in a separate `profiles` table (e.g., custom avatar, role, subscription details, language preferences).
+    *   Includes `useUserProfileQuery` (TanStack Query) for fetching this detailed profile data.
+    *   Contains the Server Action, service, and Zod schema specific to the `profiles` table data structure and its retrieval.

+**Why this separation?**

+1.  **Modularity**: If your user profile management becomes complex (e.g., profile editing forms, different visibility settings, profile-specific API endpoints), this logic is neatly contained and won't bloat the core authentication feature.
+2.  **Clarity**: It's clear where to find logic related to the `profiles` database table versus logic related to Supabase's `auth.users` table and authentication flows.
+3.  **Reusability**: Other features (e.g., an admin panel needing to display user profiles) could interact with services/queries from `src/features/user-profile/` without needing to depend on the core authentication mechanisms if only profile data is required.
+4.  **`useAuth` as an Aggregator**: The `useAuth` hook acts as a facade, providing a unified interface for components to get both the basic Supabase user (from session) and the detailed application profile, abstracting away where each piece of data originates.

+This structure ensures that the core identity management (auth) is distinct from the management of application-specific user data attributes (user-profile), leading to a more maintainable and scalable codebase.

-## V. Adapting for Other Projects (Checklist)
+## VI.
+Adapting for Other Projects (Checklist)

 1.  **Supabase Configuration:**
     - [ ] Ensure your new project has `.env.local` with `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`.